ncatlab/nlab-content/pages/3/6/1/2/2163/content.md

 A closely related but nominally different notion are categories whose *[[morphisms]]* are taken to be cobordisms between their boundary components.

-Beware that the use of terminology not always brings out this distinction; but these days this second meaning is more prevalent, in particular in discussion of [[cobordism cohomology]] and of [[topological field theory]].
+Beware that the use of terminology not always brings out this distinction; but these days the second meaning is more prevalent, in particular in discussion of [[cobordism cohomology]] and of [[topological field theory]].

-## Definition
+## Definitions

+### Cobordisms as objects

 The axiomatization below is motivated as capturing the following familiar situation:

 The category $D$ of [[compact space|compact]] [[smooth manifolds]] with [[boundary]], has finite [[coproducts]] and the boundary operator $\partial \colon D\to D$, $M\mapsto \partial M$ is an [[endofunctor]] commuting with [[coproducts]].
 (Often these coproducts are referred to as [[direct sums]].
 Notice that $D$ is similar to but not actually an [[additive category]].
 The inclusions $i_M \colon \partial M\to M$ form a [[natural transformation]] of functors $i \colon \partial\to Id$.
 Finally, the [[isomorphism classes]] of objects in $D$ form a set, so $D$ is [[essentially small category|essentially small]] (svelte).

-### Axiomatization

 \begin{definition}